waymondo/projector.el/README.md

 Install it from [MELPA](http://melpa.milkbox.net) or just drop `projector.el` in your load path and add `(require 'projector)` to your initialization.

-Set the variable `projector-projects-root` to the root folder for your local projects/repositories:

 Optionally, set `alert-default-style` to [one of these](https://github.com/jwiegley/alert/blob/master/alert.el#L123-L128).

 You can also set `projector-always-background-regex` to a list of regex patterns that should always run in the background with `alert`.